 My favorite Etsy stores are the ones where real people are hand-making and curating beautiful things, vintage is still vintage, and things are priced like an antique shop, not a boutique.
 If that’s your jam, too, here are some Etsy stores you’ll enjoy.

-I recently spent the day on Matanzas Bay exploring Castillo de San Marcos.
+I recently spent the day finding things to do in St. Augustine and ended up on Matanzas Bay exploring Castillo de San Marcos.
 I studied the design-related aspects as well as the color and texture created by the aging of construction materials and furnishings.

 Whether you’re looking for beach entertainment or simply “if I have time” reads to grab over the summer, here are some I hope you’ll love as much as I do.
 We’ve downsized many times, and will again, but there will always be room for these on my shelves.